 If you really want to Whiteboard like a Remote Worker Pro, you've got to look toward a better input device like the Wacom Cintiq.
 The Cintiq is really aimed at professional artists.
 The artist we work with (the one who did the graphics for the Arbortext Monster Garage and the TC Dojo) has one of the high-end professional versions.
 But she needs it.

-I don't.
-What I need is good whiteboarding in the virutal world.
-The Wacom ignores your hand and only responds to the stylus.
+When I need to draw, I can share my screen, pick up the stylus, and draw directly on the device in front of everyone on the conference call.
+It ignores your hand and only responds to the stylus.
 You can draw as naturally and normally as with a pen and paper.
 Plus, this device acts like another monitor.
-You can either mirror your desktop or be an extension to it.
+You can either mirror your desktop or extend it to the Artisul.

 You don't even need an expensive drawing program to go on it, you can use Google Drawings.
 Google Drawings is another part of the Google Docs suite and you can have collaborative multi-user simultaneous drawings that everyone can see.
 Super cool - Requirement #3 met.